ExactTarget/fuelux/README.md

     └── fuelux.woff
 ```

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`fuelux.min.*`) and an icon font.
+We provide compiled CSS and JS (`fuelux.*`), as well as compiled and minified CSS and JS (`fuelux.min.*`) and an icon font.
 If cloning the repo, compiled FuelUX files for production use are located in `/dist/`.

 ### JavaScript Controls